Chuu: 2023–present: Solo debut with Howl

-Other ventures

-In addition to singing and participating in television shows, Chuu hosts her own web series on YouTube called Chuu Can Do It where she spreads awareness about the need to protect the Earth through environmentally friendly practices.
-In 2021, Chuu hosted Hauteur, a web series that was made in collaboration with Lotte Department Store to help promote their store among generation Z.
+On February 13, 2024, Chuu released a digital single "Chocolate", with an English-language version of the song being released the next day.
+On May 22, ATRP confirmed Chuu was filming a music video in Australia for her second album, to be released in June.
+On May 29, it was officially announced that Chuu would be releasing her second extended play Strawberry Rush on June 25.
+The music video for the lead single of the same name was released together with the album.
+On August 2, it was announced that Chuu would be returning to acting in the fantasy romance drama My Girlfriend Is the Man!, based on webtoon of the same name.

+On March 28, 2025, ATRP announced that Chuu's third extended play Only Cry in the Rain would be released on April 21.

 Philanthropy

 On December 28, 2022, Chuu announced through her YouTube channel that all proceeds from the merchandise sold at the Jiwoo store were donated to the Korea Music Power Plant to improve the welfare of musicians.

 Personal life

 In February 2018, Chuu graduated from Hanlim Multi Art School alongside her Loona groupmate Kim Lip.

-Bullying allegations

-In the wake of a wave of bullying allegations against various stars in the K-pop industry, Chuu was one of the people accused of bullying at school in February 2021.
-However, the accuser apologized for the false claims as they were found to be unfounded after her agency, Blockberry Creative, announced that they would be taking legal action against the accuser.
+In February 2021, in the wake of a wave of bullying allegations against various stars in the K-pop industry, Chuu was falsely accused of bullying when she was in school.
+The accuser apologized for the false claims and Blockberry Creative announced that they would be taking legal action against them.